 Lauren was appointed Chief Executive Officer to establish the Consumer Policy Research Centre in May 2017.
-Lauren has worked in a range of policy roles across the corporate, government and not-for-profit sectors, most recently as Manager of Consumer Policy and Programs at AGL Energy.
-She has previously worked in senior policy roles in the New South Wales Government and as a non-executive Director of the Energy Efficiency Council.
+Lauren has worked in a range of policy roles across the corporate, government and not-for-profit sectors for over a decade, including Manager of Consumer Policy and Programs at AGL Energy.
+She has also worked in senior policy roles in the New South Wales Government and as a non-executive Director of the Energy Efficiency Council.